MicrosoftDocs/iis-docs/iis/develop/windows-web-application-gallery/package-an-application-for-the-windows-web-application-gallery.md

 ---
-title: "Package an Application for the Windows Web Application Gallery | Microsoft Docs"
+title: "Package an Application for the Windows Web Application Gallery"
 author: rick-anderson
-description: "Introduction The Windows ® Web Application Gallery gives Web site builders an easy way to discover, learn about, and install freely available and community a..." ms.author: iiscontent
+description: "Introduction The Windows ® Web Application Gallery gives Web site builders an easy way to discover, learn about, and install freely available and community a..." ms.date: 03/18/2009 ms.assetid: d88db0b1-a662-47a4-8978-ae8a4042ea2f msc.legacyurl: /learn/develop/windows-web-application-gallery/package-an-application-for-the-windows-web-application-gallery msc.type: authoredcontent
-manager: soshir
-ms.date: 03/18/2009
-ms.topic: article
-ms.assetid: d88db0b1-a662-47a4-8978-ae8a4042ea2f
-ms.technology: iis-develop
-ms.prod: iis
-msc.legacyurl: /learn/develop/windows-web-application-gallery/package-an-application-for-the-windows-web-application-gallery
-msc.type: authoredcontent
 ---